Nondestructive photon counting in waveguide QED: Derivation of Langevin equations

 We study quantum emitters coupled to a semi-infinite waveguide terminated at $x=0$ by a mirror.
-First assuming that the waveguide is also terminated on the other side after a length $L$, the bath eigenmodes have wavefunction $\phi_n(x)=\sin(k_nx)\sqrt{2/L}$, where $k_n=\pi n / L$ for all natural $n$.
-Taking the length of the waveguide to infinity, we recover the Hamiltonian given in the main text [\cref{eq:generic_hamiltonian}].
-Within the Holstein-Primakoff the Hamiltonian reads
+First assuming that the waveguide is also terminated on the other side after a length $L$, the bath eigenmodes have the wavefunction $\phi_n(x)=\sin(k_nx)\sqrt{2/L}$, where $k_n=\pi n / L$ for all natural $n$.
+Taking the length of the waveguide to infinity, we recover the Hamiltonian given in the main text [\cref{eq:generic_hamiltonian}]

 Defining the sine transform and its inverse through

 we can write the field in the waveguide as

 Defined this way, the commutation relation $[\phi(x,t),\phi(x',t)]=\delta(x-x')$ (for positive $x$ only) implies canonical commutation relations $[a_k(t),a_q\dagg(t)]=2\pi\delta(k-q)$.
 In terms of complex amplitudes, we have